PragyaBhardwaj15/Flag_Detection/README.md

 ➢ Just place the viewfinder showing the Flag on screen and it will detect it and shows the name of the name of the country the flag belongs to.

+# Conclusion

+Some remarkable results have been obtained as a result of investigating the meanings and the reasons behind the use flags utilized as symbols of countries and designed with various symbols and colors.
+Investigating the meaning of country flags shows that majority of them include geographical elements.
+Nations have replaced in their flags the physical and human geography elements that are important for them.
+Most of the world countries (86%) include elements related to geographical characteristics.
+The dominant elements in the natural and human environmental conditions have been emphasized in flags.
+Flags help us to perceive the geographical characteristics of the countries.
+Disciplines other than geography may contribute to science by undertaking research about flags as well.